Le lien vers cette page a été envoyé avec succès aux destinataires.

 Additional penalty

-The author is also at risk of additional penalties, which are in addition to the main penalty.
+The author is also at risk of additional penalties, which may be in addition to the main penalty.

 Example :